Tony Haynes (English composer): Grand Union Orchestra

 Grand Union Orchestra was born out of The Grand Union, a touring music theatre company founded in 1982 by Tony Haynes, John Cumming, Julie Eaglen, and David Bradford.

 From its inception, Grand Union Orchestra has always been a multicultural group featuring musicians from all over the world, many of whom are first-generation migrants living in London.
 Grand Union was founded to reflect the UK's changing cultural landscape, and to create a space for young musicians from diverse backgrounds to collaborate with top level jazz players.
-Grand Union performances and recordings feature a whole range of performers - black, white and Asian jazz musicians and singers, which represent people from all communities.
+Grand Union performances and recordings feature a whole range of performers − black, white and Asian jazz musicians and singers, which represent people from all communities.

-As the company's artistic director, Haynes is known for harmoniously blending different genres and styles, and adapting the big band format for community education ventures, cultural exchanges, extended commissions, and collaborations.
-Haynes composes and arranges most of Grand Union's material and is widely celebrated for ability to write and perform music that crosses ethnic boundaries, with particular focus on the journey linking traditional west African culture, Latin and jazz music.
-His musical ideas embrace classical learning, jazz and improvisation, and expertise in song-writing and lyric theatre; consistent themes in his compositions include exile, migration, the civil rights movement, the silk trade, and the slave trade.
+As the company's artistic director, Haynes was known for harmoniously blending different genres and styles, and adapting the big band format for community education ventures, cultural exchanges, extended commissions, and collaborations.
+Haynes composed and arranged most of Grand Union's material and was widely celebrated for his ability to write and perform music that crossed ethnic boundaries, with particular focus on the journey linking traditional west African culture, Latin and jazz music.
+His musical ideas embraced classical learning, jazz and improvisation, and expertise in song-writing and lyric theatre; consistent themes in his compositions included exile, migration, the civil rights movement, the silk trade, and the slave trade.
 Haynes's 1989 composition, Freedom Calls, was likened to a song-cycle by The Guardian.

-Haynes describes his work as "a sort of dialectical process involving historical ideas and contemporary ones; the Battle of Cable Street is an example, pregnant with modern resonances – the rise of fascism, anti-Jewish sentiments and anti-Muslim intolerance – whilst making sure that's not forgotten and dramatizing it all in a way that makes it contemporary."
-For many years, Haynes has made music with the Bengali communities of Tower Hamlets in east London, and with Bangladeshi musicians in Dhaka.
+Haynes described his work as "a sort of dialectical process involving historical ideas and contemporary ones; the Battle of Cable Street is an example, pregnant with modern resonances – the rise of fascism, anti-Jewish sentiments and anti-Muslim intolerance – whilst making sure that's not forgotten and dramatizing it all in a way that makes it contemporary."
+For many years, Haynes made music with the Bengali communities of Tower Hamlets in east London, and with Bangladeshi musicians in Dhaka.

 Haynes's compositions have been broadcast in full multiple times on BBC Radio 3, including The Rhythm Of Tides (1997), Now Comes The Dragon's Hour (1999), Where The Rivers Meet (2000), If Paradise (2003), and The Golden Road, The Unforgiving Sea (2011).
 He was also featured on BBC Radio 3's Jazz File programme in 2007 as Grand Union celebrated its 25th anniversary.